XRPLF/xrpl-dev-portal/content/tutorial-build-run-rippled-ubuntu.md

 For an overview of `rippled`, see [Operating rippled Servers](tutorial-rippled-setup.html).

-Use these instructions to build a `rippled` 0.90.0+ binary file and run it as a stock `rippled` server on Ubuntu 15.04 or later. ***TODO: Question: I added the specific `rippled` release series to this text - is that okay?
-Should I remove the reference to Ubuntu 15.04 and just say that this is for Ubuntu 16.04 LTS or later?*** These instructions were tested on Ubuntu 16.04 LTS.
+Use these instructions to build a `rippled` executable from source version 0.90.0 or higher on Ubuntu Linux 16.04 or higher.
+These instructions were tested on Ubuntu 16.04 LTS.

 For information about building `rippled` for other platforms, see [Builds](https://github.com/ripple/rippled/tree/develop/Builds) in the `rippled` GitHub repository.